marianaasilva/drf-friendly-errors/readme.rst

 This package extends default error JSON body providing configurable error codes and more consumable response structure.

-It turns default JSON body of HTTP 400 response, which look like this
+It turns default JSON body of HTTP 400 response, which look like this:

 .. code:: python

     {
         "name": ["This field is required."],
         "password": ["This field may not be blank."]
-        "age": ["This field may not be null."]
-        "description": ["Ensure this field has no more than 100 characters."]
     }

 into